Three-Body Hamiltonian with Regularized Zero-Range Interactions in Dimension Three: Analysis of the Quadratic Form

 \end{proof}

 \vs

 \n The next step is to bound from below $\Phi^\lambda$, which is our main technical result for the construction of the Hamiltonian.
-We consider a decomposition of the function $\hat\xi$, namely we write
+Our main tool is the decomposition of the function $\hat\xi$ into partial waves (for an alternative approach see, e.g., \cite{MS}).
+Then, we write

 where $Y^\ell_m$ denotes the Spherical Harmonics of order $\ell,m$ and $\p=(p,\theta_\p,\varphi_\p)$ in spherical coordinates.
 Accordingly, we find the following decomposition of the quadratic form $\Phi^\la$ \beq \Phi^\la(\xi)=\Phi^{(1)}_\mathrm{reg}(\xi)+\sum_{\ell=0}^{+\infty}\sum_{m=-\ell}^\ell \phi^\la_\ell(\hat\xi_{\ell m}) \eeq where $\phi^\la_\ell$ is the quadratic form whose action on $g\in L^2((0,+\infty),p^2\sqrt{p^2+1} dp)$ is given by (see, e.g., \cite[Lemma 3.1]{CDFMT})